xiaogouxo/PyIDM/README.md

-pyIDM is a python open source (Internet Download Manager) with multi-connections, high speed engine, it downloads general files with good youtube support (such as downloading videos, whole playlists at once, or just an audio file for a video stream) . <br>
+pyIDM is a python open source (Internet Download Manager) with multi-connections, high speed engine, it downloads general files and videos from youtube and tons of other streaming websites . <br>
-Developed in Python, based on "pyCuRL/curl", "youtube_dl", and "PySimpleGUI"
+Developed in Python, based on "pyCuRL/libcurl", "youtube_dl", and "PySimpleGUI"

 ![main window](https://user-images.githubusercontent.com/58998813/71563996-a2580480-2aa1-11ea-8818-6476b500d200.png)

 ---
 **Features**:
-* High download speeds "based on cuRL"
+* High download speeds "based on libcurl"
-* Multi-connection downloading
+* Multi-connection downloading "Multithreading"
 * Scan and resume uncompleted downloads.
 * Support for Youtube, and a lot of stream websites "using youtube-dl to fetch data".
+* support for fragmented video streams.
 * Auto check for application updates.
 * Scheduling downloads
 * Re-using existing connection to remote server.